Echinoderm: Feeding

 Sea cucumbers are often mobile deposit or suspension feeders, using their buccal podia to actively capture food and then stuffing the particles individually into their buccal cavities.
 Others ingest large quantities of sediment, absorb the organic matter and pass the indigestible mineral particles through their guts.
-In this way they disturb and process large volumes of substrate, often leaving characteristic ridges of sediment on the sea bed.
+In this way they disturb and process large volumes of substrate, often leaving characteristic ridges of sediment on the seabed.
 Some sea cucumbers live infaunally in burrows, anterior-end down and anus on the surface, swallowing sediment and passing it through their gut.
 Other burrowers live anterior-end up and wait for detritus to fall into the entrances of the burrows or rake in debris from the surface nearby with their buccal podia.

 Nearly all starfish are detritus feeders or carnivores, though a few are suspension feeders.
-Small fish landing on the upper surface may be captured by pedicilaria and dead animal matter may be scavenged but the main prey items are living invertebrates, mostly bivalve molluscs.
+Small fish landing on the upper surface may be captured by pedicellariae and dead animal matter may be scavenged but the main prey items are living invertebrates, mostly bivalve molluscs.
 To feed on one of these, the starfish moves over it, attaches its tube feet and exerts pressure on the valves by arching its back.
 When a small gap between the valves is formed, the starfish inserts part of its stomach into the prey, excretes digestive enzymes and slowly liquefies the soft body parts.
 As the adductor muscle of the bivalve relaxes, more stomach is inserted and when digestion is complete, the stomach is returned to its usual position in the starfish with its now liquefied bivalve meal inside it.
 Other starfish evert the stomach to feed on sponges, sea anemones, corals, detritus and algal films.